louis993546/louis993546.github.io/content/posts/2018-09-12-chrombook-3/index.md

+---
+title: Test
+author: Louis Tsai
+date: 2019-04-30
+hero: ./images/hero.jpg
+excerpt: With the growing community interest in Gatsby, we hope to create more resources that make it easier for anyone to grasp the power of this incredible tool.
-# Life with Chromebook ep.
+---# Life with Chromebook ep.
 3: The end

 I would have never though my affair with Chrombook will end so soon.